Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

 \subsubsection{Link Grouping}

 After gathering the link information, we can compute the flow density of each link and then figure out which links are most likely to be flooded.
-In this paper, we use the algorithm in~\cite{kang2013crossfire} to figure out the true target links.
+In this paper, we use the algorithm in~\cite{b16} to figure out the true target links.

-In order to hide the true target links from the adversary, we select some links to fake target links and reroute the probing flows of bots to these faked links.
-We call these faked links as \emph{bait links}.
-As a consequence, the adversary will obtain a fake linkmap and misjudge the bait links as the target links.
-Note that a bait link in our mechanism is not a single link but is composed of several links.
-There are two reasons to construct a bait link in this way.
-First, in order to fake a target link, it should have large flow density after flow rerouting.
-The most convenient way to realize this purpose is to reroute the probing flows of multiple links to one converge link.
-Second, the bait links will suffer from flooding attacks from bots.
-The congestion can be reduced if the attacks are distributed into multiple links of each bait link.
-However, it is difficult to ensure that linkmap obfuscation on these links can affect enough flows in the network due to the limited link resources in some target networks.
-To solve this problem, we must design a link grouping algorithm that can cover as many as possible flows in the network when minimize the ``cost'' of adding links into bait links.
+In order to hide the true target links from the adversary, we select some links to fake target links and reroute the probing flows of compromised devices to these faked links.
+Hence, the adversary will obtain a fake linkmap and misjudge the bait links as the target links.
+It is difficult to ensure that linkmap obfuscation on these links can affect enough flows in the network due to the limited link resources.
+To solve this problem, we design a link grouping algorithm that can cover as many flows as possible in the network when minimize the ``cost'' of adding links into bait links.

-\textbf{Problem Formulation:} We formulate the link grouping problem as a weighted set cover problem.
-Let $f_i$ denotes each single flow sending from individual hosts to the target network, and the total set of flows in the network is denoted by $ F = \{f_1, f_2, . . . , f_\varphi\}$.
-For each links, there are several flows going through it.
+{\textbf{Problem Formulation:}} We formulate the link grouping problem as a weighted set cover problem.
+Let $f_i$ denotes each single flow sending from individual IoT devices to the target network, and the total set of flows in the IoT is denoted by $ F = \{f_1, f_2, . . . , f_\varphi\}$.
+For each link, there are several flows going through it.
 Let $T(l_i) = \{f_{i_1},f_{i_2},\cdots\}$ be the set of flows going through the link $l_i$.
-Suppose there are $n$ flows, so the flows going through all the links are denoted by $L= \{T(l_1), T(l_2), . . . , T(l_N)\}$.
-It is obviously that
+Suppose there are $N$ flows, so the flows going through all the links are denoted by $L= \{T(l_1), T(l_2), . . . , T(l_N)\}$.
+It is obviously that $\cup_{i=1}^N T(l_i) = F$

-In the weighted set cover problem, defining a weight function is very important.
-This nonnegative weight function $w : L \to \mathbb{R}$ should reflect the cost of each link.
+In the weighted set cover problem.
+This nonnegative weight function $w : L \to \mathbb{R}$ is defined to reflect the cost of each link.
 A bait link with less cost is supposed to obfuscate more flows than others while their consumptions of link resources are the same.
 Let $b_i$ denote a bait link and $T(b_i)$ is the set of flows going through $b_i$.
 Our objective is to find a set of bait links which can minimize the total cost while covering as many flows as possible.
 With this objective, the link grouping problem is formulated as follows.